Zequez/logseq-vault/pages/Ubiquity.md

 - Ubiquity is a crypto company I worked on.
-It's purpose is profit and making numbers go higher.
+Its purpose is profit and making numbers go higher.
+All the profit made comes from people expecting to profit that put the money on Ubiquity.
+-
 - ## Pages
 - Github https://github.com/ubiquity
 -